Convert TXT to CSV

 Next meeting: October 1, 2024

-Output CSV file (notes.csv):
+Output CSV file (meeting.csv):

 line_number,content